DxSign/sideload-wiki/docs/guide/install_melonx.md

 ## Setting up StikDebug

-StikJIT is an app that allows you to enable JIT without even needing a separate server or PC to connect to first.
+StikDebug is an app that allows you to enable JIT without even needing a separate server or PC to connect to first.

 ### To use StikDebug you will need the following: